Project-OpenBytes/portex/docs/source/schema/complex_types/record.rst

    | <x coordinate> | <y coordinate> |
    +----------------+----------------+

-#. a student record which contains the information of a student:
+#. a student record which contains the basic information of a student:

    .. code:: yaml